zachary8138/WinUtil-ServiceHardening/README.md

 # WinUtil Service Hardening

-WinUtil disables the main telemetry service, but related diagnostic and convenience services are often left as **Manual**.
+WinUtil (and other Windows 11 utilities that remove unncccessary services)  disables the main telemetry service, but related diagnostic and convenience services are often left as **Manual**.
 This script finishes that cleanup, then verifies critical Windows services were **not** broken.

 ## What it does